Food and Agriculture

 - Ensures sustainable practices across the whole food production system including farming in an agro-ecological way.

 - Conserves and improves the health of the soil;

 - Enhances the wider environment, including water quality, within and beyond the purely agricultural context;

-- Will reduce emissions of greenhouse gases to meet the Green Party target of zero emissions by 2030 for the whole economy;
+- Will reduce emissions of greenhouse gases to meet the Green Party commitment to reducing greenhouse gas emissions urgently as set out in CC015;”

 - Promotes and maintains a wide diversity of wildlife;